Explore your tile flooring options in Carmel, IN

 The best part?

-Tile and stone flooring includes a wide range of products that work best in different environments.
+Tile flooring includes a wide range of products that work best in different environments.

 Check out how you can use each type of natural stone or tile in the list below.

 Porcelain.
 Porcelain tiles are a dense and durable type of ceramic tile.
 Because it wears well, this material is ideal for high-traffic areas like kitchens or living spaces.

 Ceramic.
 Ceramic tiles are bright and decorative with a glass-like finish.
 Ceramic is a bit “lower grade” than porcelain, but it maintains the durability and color advantages.

 Glass.
 Glass can be styled into unique shapes and designs for a more custom look.
 Note — you should not use glass for shower floors.

 Natural Stone.
 Tiles made of stone highlight the beauty of natural materials.
 For areas with a lot of moisture, natural stone can be sealed to be water resistant.

 Visit our online product gallery to browse a selection of our tile and stone flooring.